President Trump: We can help make America a manufacturing super power. Learn more

 Sources: ACC’s Economic and Statistics Department; Association of American Railroads, The Transportation of Chemicals Volume 29/July 2025

 If approved, it would be a huge concentration of market power in an industry already dominated by just a few U.S. railroads.
-The number of Class I railroads has collapsed from 23 in 1983 to just 6 today - a more than 70% consolidation that stands among the most sweeping in U.S. transportation history.
+Over the past several decades, the number of Class I railroads serving the nation has plummeted - down more than 70%, marking one of the most sweeping consolidations in U.S. transportation history.

 Four mega-railroads control 90% of the market.
 As a result - Service is unreliable.
 Rates have skyrocketed.
 A merger between UP and NS would create the first transcontinental railroad in the U.S. that would control almost half of the rail traffic in the U.S. and have an outsized control over our supply chains.